 The sensor must also be isolated from normal aircraft motion corresponding to flight attitude corrections in roll, pitch and yaw for a stabilised flight, as well as from any movements necessary to change flight paths or those involved in orbiting the target of interest.

-Secondly, the sensor must have the ability to move independently of the aircraft by means of control executed by the surveillance operator, allowing it to maintain its focus on a fixed or mobile external point without being affected by the aircraft’s flight attitude.
+Secondly, the sensor must have the ability to move independently of the aircraft by means of a control executed by the surveillance operator, allowing it to maintain its focus on a fixed or mobile external point without being affected by the aircraft’s flight attitude.

-This is necessary not only in terms of the image quality achieved but also as an aid to reduce the workload of the sensor’s operator.
+This is necessary not only in terms of the image quality achieved, but also as an aid to reduce the workload of the sensor’s operator.

 This stabilisation is also carried out or increased by the application of video processing algorithms that systematically compare consecutive frames of captured video.
-When displacement movements appear between one frame and the next in a scene where there is supposed to be no displacement, then the software reverses the X and Y axes of motion as appropriate and tries to keep the image centred.
+When displacement movements appear between one frame and the next in a scene where there is supposed to be no displacement, then the software reverses the X and Y axes of motion and tries to keep the image centred.

 A surveillance sensor providing only a video image in a single format may be insufficient for most ISR missions.
 Ideally, the sensor should provide other types of images in addition to the visual (electro-optical) image, such as infrared, in order to build a process of detection, recognition and identification (DRI) of targets and achieve greater power.
 It is also desirable that it includes some zoom capability to allow both panoramic observation and detailed observation using the same camera.
 Although not essential, other options that are very useful in surveillance missions, such as laser rangefinders to establish precise distances to the target, are also valuable.